 South Africa has got quite well-defined seasons.
 The seasons in South Africa are opposite to the seasons in the northern hemisphere.
 So relating to the climate in South Africa, August means colder winter weather conditions in most of the regions of the country.
 The word 'cold' however often means only cold nights or rainy and stormy weather.
 So pack a warmer jacket or sweater whatever the season and a light rain jacket will come very handy too, while the umbrella can stay home and is not practical due to the wind, especially along the coastline.

 And yes, you can find snow in South Africa!
 During cold fronts there is snow in the Drakensberg area in KwaZulu Natal as well as in the Cederberg Mountain region of the Western Cape.
 Occasionally, there might even be flurries of snow on top of Table Mountain!
+Check the actual weather on the mountaintop here.

 To give you a more detailed insight into the four seasons I will give you some description of what South Africa climate you can expect for the various seasons in Cape Town.